canjs/can-connect-signalr/docs/can-connect-signalr.md

 ## Use with CanJS

 Any `can-connect` connection can be mixed in to a [`DefineMap`](DefineMap).
-When using `can-connect-signalr` with CanJS `DefineMap`s, notethat an `id` field must exist on any object returned from a Hub.
+When using `can-connect-signalr` with `DefineMap`, note that an `id` field must exist on any object returned from a Hub.

 To see how this is done, follow the code sample below: